cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 * `compatible` (the default value): the code is supposed to be run in a Mindustry version specified by the `target` option, or any later version.
 * `specific`: the code is only expected to be run in a Mindustry version specified by the `target` option, not in any other version.

-The difference lies in the handling of unstable [built-in variables](SYNTAX-1-VARIABLES.markdown#built-in-variables) and logic ids.
+The difference lies in the handling of unstable [built-in variables](SYNTAX-1-VARIABLES.markdown#built-in-variables) and logic IDs.
 Numerical built-in variables and logic IDs are considered stable if their value is the same in all known versions of Mindustry Logic in which they appear, and if they weren't removed in a later known Mindustry version.

 In the `compatible` setting only the stable the built-in and logic ID values are evaluated at compile time.
 It is expected these values won't change in a future release.
 For all other values, the compiled code corresponds to the _meaning_ of all logic built-ins.
 For example, in the following code